 In Act 1, Scene 1 of The Merchant of Venice, Bassanio describes Portia’s money first and then her beauty.
 Does this show, in any way, that Bassanio loves Portia’s wealth more than her?

-When Bassanio was talking with Antonio, he said about Portia:
+When Bassanio was talking to Antonio, he said about Portia:

 In Belmont is a lady richly left,